-A fundamental question one can ask at this stage is whether the theory is consistent - i.e., whether the collection axioms, etc., is logically consistent.
-The next step, then, would be to try to construct an interpretation of the theory (what might also be called a model).
-In general, this would be a mapping from "object" and "relation" (etc.) symbols in the theory to specific "objects," "relations," etc., external to the theory.
-This process can be remarkably problematic ...
+• The next step, then, would be to try to construct an interpretation of the theory (what might also be called a model).
+In general, this would be a mapping from "object"

+and "relation" (etc.) symbols in the theory to specific "objects," "relations," etc., external to the theory.
+This process can sometimes be relatively straightforward, and other times remarkably problematic ...